Thank The Audience?

 If you are selling, persuading, recruiting etc, you are a ‘taker’.

-However, by deciding which category your presentation best fits, it will help you decide what approach to take with regard to thanking your audience, or not.
+By deciding which category your presentation best fits, it will help you decide what approach to take with regard to thanking your audience, or not.

-Don’t Say Thank You
+Don’t End With Thank You

 Don't say thank you at the end of a speech